DIMA-1000/dima-1000/README.md

-### Hi there) I am the CEO of a startup,learn Android Developvent Kotlin, WORKING: QA Engenieer, PM Midle,in the company asia trade remotely.
+### Hi there) I am the CEO of a startup, WORKING: QA Engenieer, PM Midle,in the company asia trade remotely, learn: Android Developvent Kotlin.

 ### **I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
 I developed them on various constructors)s))**